kennytilton/mxtodomvc/README.md

 ### Extending the scope: Lifting
 We explained above how the computed `:class` "completed" got propagated to the actual DOM classlist by an observer.
 That hints at the next fundamental, which we call "lifting".

 The DOM knows nothing about Matrix, so we developed sufficient "glue" code to make it seem as if it did.
-That is mxWeb: six hundred lines code code creating two classes (one for HTML tags, one for CSS Styles) and enough other code to translate HLL handlers into native handlers.
+That is mxWeb: six hundred lines of code creating two classes (one for HTML tags, one for CSS Styles) and enough other code to translate HLL handlers into native handlers.
 In the full implementation of TodoMVC we will see even more systems lifted into the Matrix: routing, XHR, localStorage, and even the system clock.

-The lift,by the way, is a one-time cost; once completed, only occasional tweaks are needed.
-From then on, the wrapped library is part of the Matrix.

 ### Related work
 > "Derived Values, Flowing" -- the [re-frame](https://github.com/Day8/re-frame/blob/master/README.md) tag-line